We use our proprietary methodology to produce these rankings. Learn more →

 An Associate of Science degree in Digital Media is also offered.
 Graduate level studies are not currently available in this field.
 Throughout their studies students will compile a competitive portfolio and gain internship experience with industry leaders.

 As standard four-year undergraduate degrees, students will be expected to complete a minimum of 120 credits before graduation.
-Tuition is currently set at $406 per credit hour for in-state residents or $609 per credit hour for non-residents.

 Rocky Mountain College of Art and Design